-For information on the location, phone numbers, hours and services provided for campus and community resources, you may contact any of the Title IX Coordinators listed at the beginning of this section.
+For information on the location, phone numbers, hours and services provided for campus and community resources, you may contact any of the Title IX Coordinators listed at the beginning of this section a.
+Immediate Needs: Assuring One's Safety and Preserving Evidence

-Also, please see www.framingham.edu/
+Also, please see www.framingham.edu/student-life/shape.

-student-life/shape.